zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 **Note** : In the steps below we will use the same SQL feature used in the earlier data loading lab that allows us to define some variables to simplify this data merge process.
 <br><br>

-## STEP 1 - Finding Out Space Usage for the Movie Sales Data
+## Task 1: - Finding Out Space Usage for the Movie Sales Data

 1. To find out how much space our movie sales table (movie\_sales\_fact) is consuming, we can run the following query our SQL worksheet